haptome/flutter_range_slide/README.md

 ```

-The constructor has 17 attributes related to the Widget:
+The constructor has an attributes related to the Widget:

 - `values`: A list of tabs to display, ie `Min Value`and  `Max value`
 - `rangeSlider`:bool to convert the slider to Range Slider if not it's just Slider.